 What’s true.
 What’s not

-Perhaps the biggest misleading statement used by LED sellers is the term “equivalent watts”.
+The most misleading statement used by some LED sellers is the term “equivalent watts”.

 There is no such thing.

 Watts are watts.
-And when we at Grow Lights Australia use the term “watts”, we are referring to the exact amount of power (wattage) supplying the boards and/or driver.
+And when we at Grow Lights Australia use the term “watts”, we are referring to the exact amount of power (wattage) used by the LEDs (LED efficiency) or the entire LED fixture, including driver (system efficiency).

-High Light boards are maximum rated for 225W.
+High Light 420 LED panels are maximum rated to 235W.
 But they can be driven at much lower wattages to increase their efficiency.
 Add to this the power consumed by the driver itself – which might be an additional 5-7% – and you have the total system wattage.
 This can be measured at the wall using a simple watt or power meter available at most hardware and electrical stores.

 Every year, the gap between LED and HID efficiency is growing.